maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module12.md

   <figcaption>Forward voltage Vs forward current for the LTST-C150 RED LED</figcaption>
 </figure>

-Also, for another project I powered another LED through inductive powering.
+Also, for another project, I powered another LED through inductive powering.
 I supply my class E amplifier with 9V DC and the current consumption is about 30mA (varies with the distance between the primary and the secondary of course).
 The power consumed is therefore about 270mW in the class E.

 <video width="854" height="480" autoplay loop>